 How Can I Open My Marma Points?

-Keeping marma points open, so we can look and feel our best, is as simple as activating them on a regular basis with gentle touch.
+Keeping marma points open, so we can look and feel our best, is as simple as activating them on a regular basis with a gentle touch.
 Start with clean skin then apply about ½ teaspoon of oil.
 When choosing an oil, try a light, non-comedogenic, calming oil, such as jojoba oil.
 Jojoba is the vegetable equivalent to your skin’s own balanced sebum, so it is less likely to cause congestion or breakouts.
 If your skin is particularly dry, you may add a little rosehip seed and/or avocado oil.
 If your skin burns easy in the sun, add protective, soothing oils such as meadow foam seed or shea nut.
 If your skin is oilier, then light oils like apricot or grapeseed would be best.
 Many organic essential oils are wonderful for the skin, but be sure to dilute them in a base oil and use no more than 25 drops of essential oil per 4oz of base oil.
 Ayurvedic skin companies, like Banyan Botanicals, have wonderful premade blends as well.

 Which Technique Should I Use?